 Homemade WiFi Signal Booster

-Homemade WiFi Signal Booster.
-When your wireless router connects your computer to the Internet, ...
-Bend the top of the front piece...
+When your wireless router connects your computer to the Internet, the signal has to pass from the antenna and into the computer's...